kevald1963/milestone-3-recipe-application/README.md

 - A facility for Admin users to vet users' photos for suitability and appropriateness.
 - A means of randomising the chosen Recipe of the Day on an automatic, scheduled basis.
 - A means of creating content for an email newsletter that allows easy selection from the recipe data held on the database.
-- A sponsored links database collection storing links for web pages and associated images, along with appropriate CRUD operations.
+- A sponsored links database collection storing links for web pages and associated images, along with appropriate CRUD facilities for their management.
 - A means of randomising the display of the sponsored link images, across all pages, when a page is refreshed.

 ## Technologies Used